 1. Gardening Tips For Seniors-Warm that body up!

 Gardening is a strenuous activity.
 So, it’s important to stretch and warm up your joints before going out in the garden!
 Stretching makes you less likely to have injuries while working outdoors because warmed muscles are more flexible, which allows them their full range of motion without pain or discomfort from tight spots along muscle groups like shoulders and legs.

-2. Getting up and down off the ground … ugh
+2. Gardening Tips For Seniors-Getting up and down off the ground … ugh

 Kneeling down is a great way to keep your back safe, but it can be tricky if you’re not used to doing this position.
 Make sure that one knee stays bent on the ground with a pad underneath, of course, while also having another extended behind yourself for support!
 This will encourage more upright posture without putting unnecessary stress onto any joints in particular since both feet are effectively weight bearing parts throughout most gardens tasking, so no need to worry there either.